chrisjonesonline/notes/README.md

 - Losing the link makes the note **permanently unrecoverable**
 - Collaboration is trust-based; security is trustless — anyone with the link can view/edit, and the last save wins (no version history or conflict resolution)
 - The link should only be shared through secure channels (e.g. Signal, encrypted email, or in-person)
 - Encryption protects note content, **not** metadata.
 The server can still see note IDs, access times, and IP addresses.
-Use a VPN or Tor for better privacy.
+Use a VPN or Tor for better privacy
-- Ephemeral rate-limit metadata — Hashed IP-based rate-limiting data is used for abuse prevention and is deleted automatically after 1 hour (Probabilistically).
+- Ephemeral rate-limit metadata — Hashed IP-based rate-limiting data is used for abuse prevention and is deleted automatically after 1 hour (Probabilistically)
 - Browser security matters.
 Malicious **extensions** or **compromised devices** can access plaintext before encryption or after decryption.
-Don't use pwned devices or browser extensions.
+Don't use pwned devices or browser extensions

 ### Additional Privacy & Security Protections
 The application includes standard security hardening against common web attacks: